bAvenir/vicinity-agent/README.md

     * interaction:
         * interaction_id --> properties:brightness
         * Hash contains --> { body: stringified object with interaction description in JSON, vicinity: vicinity interaction type }
-    * mappers: User defined, they mapping key should be the VICINITY oid
+    * mappers: User defined, the identifier of the has field has to be map:<some_id>
+        * You need to add the prefix map: to avoid overriding other hash maps (E.g: Case that you would be reusing oid as identifier)
+        * Therefore when creating a new mapper this has to contain the field "id"
     * configuration: Managed by agent

 * Default strings